 Students who do not return to the building after about 20 minutes will be disciplined, he wrote.

 A listing on the ENOUGH website says a protest is planned at Beacon High School at 10:15 a.m., but one of the organizers, Dana O’Malley, said because of the district restrictions, protestors plan to march at 10 a.m. from the CVS Plaza in Fishkill.
 A rally also is planned for Memorial Park in Beacon on April 20, the anniversary of the Columbine killings.

 The Beacon City School District has no plan for activities on April 20, Landahl said, so students will not be allowed to leave class on that day.

 Legally, students can be disciplined for cutting class for a protest, said the American Civil Liberties Union in an advisory for educators, but the punishment can’t be harsher than for missing it for other reasons.
 In Nevada, the ACLU says some high school students have been threatened with removal from sports teams or not receiving their diplomas if they participate in the March 14 protest.
 In Georgia, a high school sophomore received a five-day suspension in early March for walking out of school for 17 minutes.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.